JuanPabloDiaz/geek-api/README.md

-# 🚀 Public API (Astro)
+# 🚀 Geek APIs

-A comprehensive directory of public APIs for developers, built with Astro and React.
+A comprehensive directory of Geek APIs for developers, built with Astro and React.

 ## 📋 Overview

-This project provides a searchable and filterable directory of public APIs, featuring over 1,400+ APIs across various categories.
+This project provides a searchable and filterable directory of Geek APIs, featuring over 1,400+ APIs across various categories.
 Each API listing includes essential information like authentication requirements, HTTPS support, and CORS availability.

 ## ✨ Features